HopelessBhai/stupid_expense/README.md

 3. Enter the amount, hit **Add**, and the dialog closes while the widget refreshes with the updated total.
 4. Tap anywhere outside the pill to jump into the full Compose experience.

-> RemoteInput/EditText inside widgets is no longer required.
-The dialog flow works across Android 14 and older devices, matching the platform restriction that inline typing only becomes available starting Android 15.

 ## How it is wired
 - `MainActivity` renders the spend input surface, while `ResetActivity` handles wiping the saved total.
 - `TotalViewModel` owns UI state, validates input, and exposes intents for adding or resetting amounts.